WuTheFWasThat/vimflowy/docs/plugins.md

   In the case of rendering hooks, for example, the value is a ReactDOM element (or array of them), and thus the hook function should return a new ReactDOM element (or array of them).

+If you use rendering hooks, you must also inform Vimflowy internals when a row should be rerendered.
+To do this, simply call `api.updatedDataForRender(row)`.

 *More detailed info will be added in the future.*

 #### data persistence